 In 1985, the company threw out its classic formula and introduced a new product by the name of New Coke and halted production of the original formula the same week.

-Millions of dollars were poured into the research and development of the flavor, marketing research, analysis, and advertising.
+Millions of dollars were poured into the research and development of the flavour, marketing research, analysis, and advertising.
 But that wasn’t enough to convince people that something new was necessarily better.

 One of the more reliable sources about what happened is Dan Keough, who worked for an executive at Coca-Cola for many years and, as the company points out, was involved in many pivotal events during his career with the company.